blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Choosing a Tag Structure in Obsidian/Choosing a Tag Structure in Obsidian.md

 Obsidian tags provide a **flexible** way to group notes across multiple folders and contexts, creating **overlapping ontologies** impossible with a strict folder hierarchy alone.
 However, Obsidian has **some limitations** (e.g., disallowing periods in tags), and certain **Unicode-based** tagging conventions can be slower to type—particularly on Windows.

 Meanwhile, frameworks like **SEA(COWr)** can guide us to build **purposeful** structures—without necessarily _forcing_ “SEA,” “COW,” or “RELATION” directly into the tag names.
 Instead, we use SEA(COWr) to define rules about **what** goes into tags and **how** they serve the knowledge system.

 ---

+## 2. Why Collation and Sorting Matter

+### 2.1 The Fundamental Nature of Sorting

+On a **fundamental** level, all knowledge platforms must apply **some** kind of sorting or collation to strings (filenames, tags, etc.).
+Typically:

+- **ASCII-based** sorting: Special characters (e.g., `!`, `#`, `-`, `_`) come before alphanumeric characters.
+- **Unicode** sorting: Emojis and fullwidth characters often have code points that place them in different “blocks,” which can cause them to appear _before_ or _after_ typical ASCII letters—depending on the environment.
+- **Obsidian** uses the underlying **Chromium or Electron** collation approach, which might not match the OS file explorer [exactly](../../📁%2010%20-%20My%20Obsidian%20Stack/File%20Order/File%20Order.md).

+### 2.2 Taking Advantage of Sorting

+Because these systems generally treat certain characters as “less” or “more” than letters, you can leverage that to **structure** your tag listing:

+- **Underscores** (`_`) typically appear before letters in ASCII.
+- **Hyphens** (`-`) often appear in a slightly different position.
+- **Emojis** might come even _earlier_ or _later_ in the sorted list, depending on the environment.
+- If you repeat certain characters (`--` or `___`), you can force them to appear at a certain order or to group them distinctly.

+By understanding these fundamentals, you can create systematic, predictable “clusters” of tags that appear in specific segments of the Tag Pane or in alphabetical auto-completion lists.
+This is how you can create a practical and powerful tagging system.

+---